 As mentioned earlier, Kinobi puts pride in announcing that this is a “Kyoto Gin”, emphasising their use of local Kyoto gyokuro green tea and yuzu as botanicals and making use of famously purified water from the Fushimi district of Kyoto.
 To date their product portfolio is as follows:

-- Ki no bi Kyoto Dry Gin (original product @45%.
-Main subject of this article)
+- Ki no bi Kyoto Dry Gin – the original product 45% ABV.
+The main subject of this article.

-- Ki no bi ‘Sei’ Navy Strength Gin (limited edition gin @54%.
-Will cover in Part 2!)
+- Ki no bi ‘Sei’ Navy Strength Gin limited edition gin 54% ABV.
+Please see Part 2.

-- Sen no Suzu (slightly more upper market dry gin @47%)
+- Sen no Suzu – a slightly more upper market dry gin 47% ABV.